isri12/notesrepo/aws_ai_practitioner.md

 ### 🤖 **Reinforcement Learning: High-Level Overview**
 Reinforcement Learning is about an "agent" learning how to behave in an "environment" to maximize a long-term "reward".
+Reinforcement Learning  is a type of Machine Learning algorithm that learns from outcomes to make decisions.
+In reinforcement learning, an agent interacts with an environment and takes actions to maximize cumulative rewards.

 | Component	| Role	| Analogy |
 |-------|--------------|----------|